Table of Contents

 **click to enlarge**

 The manager of the department has set the weighting of her grading system based on percentages that are important to the overall positive performance of the department.
-Her specific performance is divided on the gradings set by averages, customer focus and the weekly call cycle (also the average number).
+Her specific performance is divided into the gradings set by averages, customer focus, and the weekly call cycle (also the average number).
 These main gradings are distributed even more into detailed aspects during a set time frame, in this case, the year 2018.
 Her target numbers are followed by her actual, so she and her manager can clearly see the exact difference in performance.
-The next column shows how much she is off target (also exceeded), and the overall score.
-If her manager would go into details, s/he can suggest how to adjust her response time and calls per hour to increase efficiency.
-We can see that her customer retention is 20 points above target which means she could talk to other colleagues who don’t perform that well and share her tips and tricks.
+The next column shows how much she is off-target (also exceeded), and the overall score.
+If her manager goes into details, s/he can suggest how to adjust her response time and calls per hour to increase efficiency.
+We can see that her customer retention is 20 points above target which means she could talk to other colleagues who don’t perform that well and share her best tips and tricks.
 Her solved issues are also on a high level of performance which is extremely important in a customer service role.

-Her manager can easily conclude that Sophie is a top performer, and this employee scorecard template shows exactly in which aspects.
+Her manager can easily conclude that Sophie is a top performer, and this employee example shows exactly in which aspects.

-This employee scorecard example can be also used during and throughout a project or at the end of the project looking back.
-It is a compact view for project managers, department leaders and top executives to see how efficiently, successfully, and within expectations, the project or employee performance is progressing.
+This employee scorecard example can also be used during and throughout a project or at the end of the project looking back.
+It is a compact view for project managers, department leaders, and top executives to see how efficiently, successfully, and within expectations the project or employee performance is progressing.
 If you want to go deeper into call center data analytics, we suggest you read our article on call center reporting.

 **click to enlarge**